whole-tale/wt-design-docs/users_guide/manage.rst

      A user's *External Data* folder, populated with data that was registered from external sources.

-The blue addition icon will open the registration dialog where you can find and register your data.
+The blue plus icon will open the registration dialog where you can find and register your data.
 You'll need to have either the DOI or data package URL to find the data.